-Now that the computer seems to understand I am English, I am inspired to add a bit more to our bloggs.
+Now that the computer seems to understand I am English, I am inspired to add a bit more to our blog.

 Today we had quite a quiet day, we all just slobbed around the hotel and beach.
 Sarah and I did a bit of snorkelling, but you couldn’t see as the water was surprisingly murky.
 Jamie satisfied himself with hunting for crabs and Sue enjoyed watching us (I think).
 Last week I discovered a bar down the beach, it is just the type of bar that I adore.
-Right on the beach, tucked out of the way, very quiet and a table where youy can sit and admire the view.
+Right on the beach, tucked out of the way, very quiet and a table where you can sit and admire the view.
 I have taken to peering through my binoculars at the passing ships and wildlife while sipping Tsing Toa (local beer, not very nice and always too warm).
-Jamie found me there and now the family know where I disappear too, so, now I have company and of course they have to be fed and watered as well.
-The bar does do a nice BBQ and the owners are very friendly, even if their English is non existant we still smile at each other and I think they look forward to seeing me coming.
+Jamie found me there and now the family know where I disappear too, so, now I have company and of course, they have to be fed and watered as well.
+The bar does a nice BBQ and the owners are amiable, even if their English is nonexistent we still smile at each other and I think they look forward to seeing me coming.

 We had a slide down a mountain yesterday, Sue enjoyed it mostly, but the rest of us thought it a bit tame as we had to follow a lead sledge who wouldn’t let us go fast!!!!!
 However, Sarah and Jamie did like feeding some very friendly pigeons (at a cost of 15 yuan, mine of course!) despite Sue’s warning of bird flu.
 They haven’t started coughing yet.
 Later we went into Sanya City for lunch and a bit more shopping, it really is a very vibrant city with lots going on, it even has a MacDonald’s.
 When Sarah and Jamie went shopping the other day they ate there (makes you wonder why we took them on holiday).